- 500 grams* Tipo 00 or all-purpose flour (3 1/3 cups)

 - Knead the dough by pushing with the base of your palm, then reforming it into a ball.
 Continue kneading for 8 minutes until the dough feels pillowy and has a smooth, stretchy exterior.
 If the dough is very sticky, add a small amount of flour while kneading.
 Alternatively: attach the dough hook to a stand mixer and start the mixer on medium-low speed, then allow the mixer to knead for 8 minutes.

-- The dough can be used immediately.
-However for the BEST flavor, transfer the dough to separate sealed containers, large enough for the dough to double in size again, and store in the refrigerator for 2 to 3 days.
-(We always do this.
-But if you think ahead, it makes for a noticeably nutty, unique flavor that truly is the best homemade pizza dough you’ve ever had!)
+- The dough can be used immediately: go to Step 6.
+For next-level flavor, you can transfer the dough to separate sealed containers, large enough for the dough to double in size again, and store in the refrigerator for 2 to 3 days.
+(We don’t always do this, but we try when possible because it makes for a noticeably nutty, unique flavor that truly is the best homemade pizza dough you’ve ever had.)
+You can also freeze pizza dough you don’t plan to use that day.

-- **If you’re using the dough after refrigerating: The day of serving, remove the dough from the containers, place it on a lightly floured surface covered with a towel, and allow it to come to room temperature before stretching, 30 to 45 minutes.
+- **If you’re using the dough after refrigerating: The day of serving, remove the dough from the refrigerated containers, place it on a lightly floured surface covered with a towel, and allow it to come to room temperature before stretching, 30 to 45 minutes.
+(This is not required if you’re using the dough immediately after proofing.)

-- Stretch the dough into a circle; see How to Stretch Pizza Dough or follow these instructions: To stretch the dough, place it on the pizza peel or a lightly floured surface and gently press it into a circle, flipping several times and adding a pinch of flour if it is too sticky.
+- To stretch the dough, place it on a lightly floured surface and gently press it into a circle, flipping several times and adding a pinch of flour if it is too sticky.
 Once you have about an 8-inch circle, pick up the dough and gently drape it over the knuckles on both of your hands.
 Slowly rotate it around, allowing gravity to stretch it into a circle about 11 inches in diameter.
 Do not overwork or fold the dough.
 If the dough starts to resist stretching, put it down and allow it to rest for a few minutes, at which point it will stretch more easily.

 - We bake our pizzas at 500F and use a pizza peel to transfer it to a preheated pizza stone in the oven: the bake time is around 5 to 7 minutes.
 See our pizza recipe posts for baking instructions.